Paid-in surplus definition

 A paid-in surplus is the incremental amount paid by an investor for a company's shares that exceeds the par value of the shares.
 If there is no par value, then the entire amount paid is classified as paid-in surplus.
 This amount is recorded in a separate equity account, which appears in the balance sheet of the issuer.
 The concept only applies to shares bought directly from the issuer, and not to shares traded between investors.

-Example of Paid-In Surplus
+Examples of Paid-In Surpluses

 Terms Similar to Paid-In Surplus